 All stock exchanges in India are overseen by the Securities and Exchange Board of India (SEBI).
 India’s two principal stock exchanges, the NSE and BSE, both follow the same clearing and settlement process and have the same trading mechanism and trading hours.
 Most Indian securities are listed on both exchanges which provides liquidity as the exchanges compete for order flow.

-The trading mechanism at both exchanges consists of a limit order book.
+The trading mechanism at both exchanges consists of a limited order book.
 This matches orders through a trading computer without the intervention of human specialists or market-makers.
 The trading process is purely order-driven, which means that a market order is automatically matched by the best bid or offer on the market.

 Settlement for equity spot trades takes place two business days from the trade date.
 This means that if you trade on Tuesday, your trade would settle on Thursday.
 Trading hours for both exchanges begin at 9:55 a.m.
 Indian Standard Time (IST) and close at 3:30 p.m.
 IST.
 Each exchange serves as a central counterparty with its own clearinghouse and assumes all settlement risk.

 India opened its stock market to foreign investment in the 1990s.
 It also divided foreign investments into two categories: foreign portfolio investment (FPI) and foreign direct investment (FDI).
-Any investment where the investor participates in the management of the company is an FDI, while investment without any management participation is considered an FPI.
+Any investment where the investor participates in the management of the company is an FDI, while an investment without any management participation is considered an FPI.

 In order to make portfolio investments and trade stock on the Indian stock exchanges, you must first register as a foreign institutional investor (FFI) with the Designated Depository Participants (DDP) office.
 Registration for FPI is available under the following three categories: